The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

 where

 and

-Here $\varphi$ is the scalar (electric) potential and $\vec{A}$ is vector (called in [18] magnetic) potential.
+Here $\varphi$ is the scalar (electric) potential and $\vec{A}$ is {the} vector {potential} (called in~\cite{Real-18} {the} magnetic potential).

-His next independent step was the taking into account of the electron spin and consideration of wave equation for two component wave function, where the spin was naturally related to the standard $2\times 2$ Pauli matrices.
+His next independent step was {to take} into account {the} electron spin and {to consider a} wave equation for {a} two{-}component wave function, where the spin was naturally related to the standard $2\times 2$ Pauli matrices.